csdarcher/collegefinder/README.md

 ## By Carly Darcher [portfolio](http://carlydarcher.com/) [email](casdarcher@gmail.com)

-> This site was built using the College Scorecard API, Vue.Js and webpack.
+> This site was built using the College Scorecard API, Vue.Js, and webpack.

-AN IMPORTANT NOTE: The most recent data this API has access to is from 2015.
+AN IMPORTANT NOTE: In order to work with the College Scorecard API, you will need an API key.
+Access to an API key can be found here (https://api.data.gov/signup/)

-This site utilizes vue-analytics and axios via npm install.
-The graduation and seach icons are from fontawesome.The loading animation is pure CSS and comes from [loadi.io](https://loading.io/css/).
+This site utilizes Bootstrap, vue-analytics, and axios via npm install.
+The graduation and seach icons are from fontawesome.
+The loading animation is pure CSS and comes from [loadi.io](https://loading.io/css/).

 This site was a final project for Seattle University's Web Dev Certificate (2018).